julianladisch/folio-dependencies/README.md

 Then run `mvn clean project-info-reports:dependencies` and copy `target/reports/dependencies.html` into this repository and rename it so that the file name contains module name and version.

+Add an entry for it to `index.html`.

+This repository has GitHub Pages configured to automatically deploy it from the root directory of the `main` branch.